Cash Advance for International Operations

 - the employee continuing to be responsible for clearing the advance in order to have this properly charged to the department’s accounts

 If your expenses are less than your advance, you must reimburse the University for the unused advance via a personal check deposited to the natural account 65399.
-The personal check can either be deposited by the department using their RDC (Remote Deposit Capture) machine (if the department has one) or deposited via the Payments and Deposits Office.
+Please click here for more information on how to return funds to the University.

 For awards issued by both government and non-government sponsors, the timeline for reconciliation of expenses and reporting may be more constraining or restricted per project rules.
 In addition, individual schools/departments may issue a shorter timeline for reconciliation of advances.
 In these cases, please follow the award or school/department guidelines.
 International operations that are funded by grants and other restricted funds are responsible for adhering to applicable financial reporting and reconciliation policies, procedures and timetables with regard to any cash advances that the operation receives.

 If the Requestor of the cash advance does not plan to return to the United States for an extended period of time, e.g. 6 months or longer, and is seeking a second or series of cash advances to be disbursed in the country of the international operation, then the Requestor should make arrangements to remotely reconcile the advance and ensure expenses to date are posted monthly.
 A school/department program will not be eligible to receive cash advances if expenses are not posted and the reconciliation is not completed timely.